cern-eos/eos/doc/develop.rst

 Dependencies
 ----------------
-.. warning:: Before compilation you have to make sure that you installed the packaged listed in the following table ...
+.. warning:: Before compilation of the master branch you have to make sure that you installed the packaged listed in the following table ...

 .. epigraph::

    ===============================  =========
    Package                          Version
    ===============================  =========
-   xrootd-server                    = 3.3.4
+   xrootd-server                    = 4.7
-   xrootd-server-devel              = 3.3.4
+   xrootd-server-devel              = 4.7
-   xrootd-private-devel             = 3.3.4
+   xrootd-private-devel             = 4.7
-   xrootd-cl-devel                  = 3.3.4
+   xrootd-cl-devel                  = 4.7
    readline-devel                   default
    readline                         default
    ncurses-devel                    default